SarveshKrishnaAK/EI/Exercise-1/README.md

 ---

-# Exercise 1: Software Design Patterns Showcase
+# Exercise 1: Software  Patterns Showcase

 ## Overview
 This project demonstrates six fundamental software design patterns in Java, each implemented with a simple, real-world use case.
 The patterns are organized for clarity and easy reference, making it ideal for interviews, learning, and practical demonstration.